betrusted-io/xous-core/README.md

 - Some system packages are needed, which can be installed with `sudo apt install libssl-dev libxkbcommon-dev` or similar
 - If you receive an error about `feature resolver is required`, try installing a newer version of `rustc` and `cargo` via [rustup](https://rustup.rs)

+## Local-vs-crates.io Verification
+By default the `xtask` resolver runs a check to confirm that your local files match the ones referenced in `crates.io`.
+For a handful of core crates, the build preferentially runs from what is on `crates.io`, so local changes have no effect until they are pushed as an update to an existing crate.
+If you see an error complaining about local source files not being published, make sure you have the correct patches in place in your top level `Cargo.toml` file, and bypass the check with `--no-verify`.

 ## Quickstart using Hosted Mode

 You can try out Xous in a "hosted mode" wherein programs are compiled